mathlov89/Trading-With-Threshold-Strategies/README.md

 ## About The Project

-[The recent paper](https://arxiv.org/abs/2111.14708) is devoted to investigate threshold-type strategies in the context of ergodic control.
+The recent paper of [Lovas and Rásonyi (2022)](https://arxiv.org/abs/2111.14708) is devoted to investigate threshold-type strategies in the context of ergodic control.
 It makes the first steps towards their optimization by proving the ergodic properties of related functionals.
 Assuming Markovian price increments satisfying a minorization condition and (one-sided) boundedness it was shown, in particular, that for given thresholds,